violetto-rose/violetto-rose.github.io/UI-UX/tutorials/food-app.md

 Let's begin by designing the home screen interface for Zomato, along with the restaurant page interface.

+> **Disclaimer**:
+>
+> The images, logos, and brand elements of Zomato used in this website redesign are the intellectual property of Zomato Media Pvt.
+Ltd. and are utilized here for educational purposes only.
+This website is not affiliated with or endorsed by Zomato.
+All trademarks and copyrights are the property of their respective owners.
+>
+> Please ensure that all usage of Zomato logos, icons, and products adheres to their brand guidelines.
+For any commercial use or modifications, please obtain the necessary permissions from Zomato.

 ---
 ## 1. Wireframing